zamazan4ik/awesome-pgo/README.md

 * Add more information about caveats of each method: PGO, AutoFDO, Bolt, Propeller, more advanced techniques
 * Add more info about LTO and PGO state for packages in different Linux distros
 * Add links to the existing projects how PGO is integrated into them
-* For some reason, ClickHouse does not show performance improvements from PGO.
-Continue investigating the issue
-  - Actually, there are measurable improvements according to my latest tests, however there are some regressions too.
-Need to be carefully tested once again and written somewhere for the history.
+* ClickHouse shows less improvements on more time-consuming queries.
+Need to be investigated, what is going on there